ampslive/DSA/DS/1-LinkedList/LinkedList.md

 # LinkedList

+- A list of nodes chained together forms a linked list
-A class containing data and the reference to the next node
+- Each node contains data and the reference to the next node

 ```csharp
 public class Node